 During its last meeting in May, the council also acknowledged the draft PPA for the Pak Beng dam project, the third in the line, which is strongly opposed by riverine communities in the north due to its relatively close proximity, only around 100 kilometers from the Thai-Lao border in Chiang Rai province.
 No assignment of the deal signing was reported.

-Where is the river’s “legal rights”?
+Where is the river’s “legal right”?

-New ideas concerning “legal rights” and “legal personhood” were shared and explored among the participants both on-site and online during the forum, Can the Mekong and its tributaries have “legal rights”?, raising hopes that such new legal concepts and tools could provide better protection to the rivers, which over the years have been deteriorated by the mega-construction projects without proper protection by any current legal frameworks and mechanisms.
+New ideas concerning “legal right” and “legal personhood” were shared and explored among the participants both on-site and online during the forum, Can the Mekong and its tributaries have “legal rights”?, raising hopes that such new legal concepts and tools could provide better protection to the rivers, which over the years have been deteriorated by the mega-construction projects without proper protection by any current legal frameworks and mechanisms.
 (Watch a recording @bkktribune.com)

 “This is for accountability, transparency, as well as public participation to be promoted as they are supposed to, “said the group in their letter.